 A binder is a great place to store all your favorite recipes.
 A few months ago, we created a DIY recipe binder just for this purpose.
-But then we got thinking…wouldn’t it be nice to have a binder just for all your healthy food options?!
+But then we got thinking…would it be nice to have a binder just for all your healthy food options?!
 Our answer of course was yes.
 It is an easy way to see all your healthy meal options instead of rummaging through all the junk.
 Having a binder that is strictly for healthy food will keep you on track with your goals and creating a healthy lifestyle change.

 Follow along below on how to DIY your own healthy recipe binder.